BulldawgHacks/bulldawghacks.github.io/_posts/2025-06-24-the-reason-i-started-this.md

 categories: blog
 tags: [blog]
 image: odyssey-1.jpg
+description: The reason why I created this blog and website.
+The goal is to showcase and present penetration testing and hacking resources and content.
 ---

 Hi there!
 Im Nick.
 I decided to make this website as both a record of my presentations, projects, and research as well as a space to share ideas and information.
 The goal is to, over time, generate a repository of all things hacking and penetration testing-related that I enjoy or take part in.
 I am looking forward to publishing blog posts, knowledge bases, past and future presentations, and interact with the cybersecurity community.